Garamba National Park: Overview

-Garamba National Park has been managed by the nonprofit conservation organization African Parks as part of a partnership with the Institut Congolais pour la Conservation de la Nature (ICCN), since 2005.
-ICCN rangers and augmented with soldiers of the Armed Forces of the Democratic Republic of the Congo work to protect Garamba from poachers and rebel groups.

 History

 The national park was established in 1938.

 The park was designated a World Heritage Site by UNESCO in 1980, and was included on the specialized agency's List of World Heritage in Danger from 1984–1992.
 Between 1991 and 1993, 50,000 Sudanese refugees settled outside Garamba after being displaced by the Sudan People's Liberation Army, resulting in increased poaching.
 There were reportedly 121 conflicts between poachers and park rangers between 1993 and 1995, and more than 900 weapons recovered by rangers during 1991–1996.
 The International Rhino Foundation provided funding for patrol vehicles in 1994, and ranger salaries in 1995.
 In February 1996, two rhinos—one male, Bawesi, and Juliet, a pregnant female—were killed.
 Garamba was added back to the danger list in 1996 because of northern white rhinoceros poaching.
 Following a number of defeats during the First Congo War and Second Sudanese Civil War, most importantly Operation Thunderbolt, the Ugandan insurgents of WNBF and UNRF (II) took refuge in Garamba National Park in 1997.
 Organizations like the Frankfurt Zoological Society, International Union for Conservation of Nature, and World Wildlife Fund have also worked with local authorities to rehabilitate Garamba.

-Garamba has been managed by African Parks as part of a partnership with ICCN, since 2005.
 African Parks' anti-poaching efforts have reportedly been successful at reducing animal deaths.
 According to BBC, Garamba's management has been financed by the European Union and private donors.
 Other contributors have included the United States Agency for International Development, United States Fish and Wildlife Service, Wildcat Foundation, and World Bank, according to African Parks.